 Therefore, it is extremely unlikely that he mistakenly left behind a belt that can be traced back to him or anyone that he knows.

-The investigators in the Gilgo case probably already know this.
-This is because they have undoubtedly come across crime scene staging in the past.
+The investigators in the Gilgo case probably already know this, as they have undoubtedly come across crime scene staging in the past.

-This is why the SCPD press release specifically stated that he handled the belt.
+If you read the SCPD press release about the belt, you will notice that they specifically stated that he handled it.
 They made no comment about whether it might be his or not.

 Maureen Brainard-Barnes went missing three years before he stopped using the Gilgo Beach dumpsite.